 Note: This program will be updated as new technology and research become available throughout 2018.

-- Dental implants and rehabilitation of edentulous arches
+- Evaluate dental implants and rehabilitation of edentulous arches

-- Workflow of digital dentures in clinical practice
+- Set up workflow of digital dentures in clinical practice

 - Clinical procedures